Dávid Škutka

 Dávid Škutka (born 25 May 1988) is a Slovak football striker.

 Škutka is a versatile forward who starting began his career as a second striker but now usually playing as a centre-forward.

 Club career

 He started off its career in hometown club MFK Snina.
 Later he was joined to MFK Košice.
 He netted for MFK Košice jersey, overall 28 goals in 126 matches.
 In January 2013, he was transferred to Czech team SK Slavia Prague as the 2nd Corgoň Liga topscorer with 13 goals.
-He signed a three and half year contract.
+He signed a three-and-a-half-year contract.